loning/the-math/docs/psi-collapse-zfc/chapter-08-zfc-godel-incompleteness-collapse-aware-systems.md

 Each consistent extension of ZFC represents:
 - A different collapse pattern
 - A different mathematical universe
-- Consciousness exploring its possibilities
+- Observer exploring its possibilities

 The "true" universe is not fixed but depends on collapse choices.